SNC-Lavalin slashes full-year profit forecast

 The Montreal-based company had announced a new turnaround growth strategy in May, which called for a focus on lower-risk markets like North and South America as well as liquidating unspecified infrastructure investments.

-SNC, which is trying to move forward from a series of corruption and ethics misconduct cases involving former top executives, is scheduled to report third-quarter results on November1.

-Reporting by Neha Alawadhi and Neha Dimri in Bangalore; Editing by Supriya Kurane
+SNC, which is trying to move forward from a series of corruption and ethics misconduct cases involving former top executives, is scheduled to report third-quarter results on Nov.1.
+(Reporting by Neha Alawadhi and Neha Dimri in Bangalore; Editing by Supriya Kurane)